single-spa/compilation-import-attribute/README.md

 ## Problem Statement

-How an ECMAScript import statement behaves should be understood within the code itself, rather than a combination of the code and bundler configuration.
+How an ECMAScript import statement behaves should be understood within the source code itself, rather than a combination of the code and bundler configuration.
 An ECMAScript file should be self contained and portable regardless of which bundler, tooling, or configuration is present within a project.

 ## Solution